 "Shorty" style helmets favoured by some cruiser riders demonstrate the minimum coverage for compliance with AS/NZS1698.

 The fit and design of helmets and visors can either reduce or increase the noise produced by airflow around your head.
 This sort of noise can be distracting and fatiguing.

 Fog shields and chin vents will help to prevent misting.

 - Consider the benefits of removable comfort padding, which you can wash or replace.

 Injection moulded plastic or composite fibre helmets?

-Manufacturers use a variety of materials in helmets and they all provide equal levels of protection in impact testing in accordance with the Australian Standard.
+Manufacturers use a variety of materials in helmets and they all provide equal levels of protection in impact testing in accordance with the Standards.

 Some people say that injection moulded plastic is more suited to low speed impacts and therefore city riding, whereas composite fibre helmets have different impact absorption properties that make them more suited to high speed crashes.
-Even if this were true in Europe, it is not the case in Australia due to the requirements of the Australian Standard for helmets.
+Helmet testing does not bear out this theory

 What sort of crash are you planning to have anyway?